csstools/postcss-plugins/plugins/postcss-slow-plugins/docs/README.md

 - you have a lot of plugins
 - a specific plugin is very slow

-This plugin is intended to make it visible which plugins are the most impactful to remove/disable.
+This plugin is intended to make it visible which plugins are the most impactful on the duration of CSS processing.

 We also welcome anyone to report performance issues so that we can improve the performance of popular plugins.
 However we ask that everyone is respectful when doing so.